-Associate's Programs are expected to cover only some of the CPC areas, regardless of terminal degree or transfer pathway status.
-Integrative Experiences (part D) are not expected for associate's degrees.
+Associate's Programs are expected to cover only the A. Foundations and B. Functions CPC areas, regardless of terminal degree or transfer pathway status.
+All other area coverage is optional.
+D. Integrative Experiences are not expected for associate's degrees.